bitspittle/appxyz/site/src/jsMain/resources/markdown/About.md

 #### resources/

+* `public`<br>
-* `public` If you want to host any media (such as an icon, an image, text configuration files, movies, fonts, etc.), you should put it under this folder.
+  If you want to host any media (such as an icon, an image, text configuration files, movies, fonts, etc.), you should put it under this folder.
+* `markdown`<br>
-* `markdown` Any markdown discovered in here by Kobweb at compile time will be converted into pages on your site.
+  Any markdown discovered in here by Kobweb at compile time will be converted into pages on your site.

 ### Classes